 Box lacrosse is a beast within itself, you have to fight for every inch on the floor.
 A box lacrosse offense is going to get beat up during a game no doubt.
 They have to be quick, tough and willing to pay the price in order to score.

 In box, you want to have a lot of ball movement so that you tire out the defensemen and get the goalie moving.
 If you don’t tire out the defensemen they will be in full strength to cross-check until you give them the ball.
 If a goalie isn’t moving an easy save can be made.
 So it is crucial that the ball stays in a players stick only three seconds max…catch, look, pass.
-When the ball is passed around fast enough someone of the defence is going to be out of place.
+When the ball is passed around fast enough someone of the defense is going to be out of place.
 That’s when you get a shot, dodge or a player without the ball cuts into the middle for an opportunity.

 Box Lacrosse Attack 101